FROM THE ADOLESCENT DBT EXPERTS

 • 3 hours of individual therapy provided by expertly trained clinicians competent in providing:

-• Dialectical Behavioral Therapy for big emotions with low emotion regulation skills
+• Dialectical Behavioral Therapy for managing big emotions

 • Cognitive Behavioral Therapy for problematic thoughts, beliefs, and habits